 The first coaching style is represented by the directive coach.
-You've probably run into this kind of coach or at least seen one on TV or read about one in a book.
-Here's a directive coach describing this approach to coaching employees:

-I know this stuff better then you do.
+You've probably run into this kind of coach or at least witnessed one at some point.
+Here's a directive coach describing his approach to coaching employees: I know this stuff better than you do.
 Just do what I tell you to do.
 I've been here a long time.
 I've been through the two system conversions.
 I've got all the manuals.
 They're filed by date and topic and who sent them.
-I can find an out-of-balance in my sleep on a cell phone from 20 miles away.
+I can find an out-of-balance in my sleep on a cell phone from twenty miles away.
 Don't suggest anything.
 If I want to know what you think, I'll tell you what you think.

-This directive coaching model ties directly back to the tough parent behavioral style.
+The directive coaching model ties directly back to the tough-love parent behavioral style.
 Remember, tough parents say, "I'll catch you doing it wrong.
 When you do it right, I'll leave you alone."
 Their focus is the negative and neutral reinforcement model.